Milky Way Galaxy: Facts, Location & How to See It From Earth

 The spiral-shaped Milky Way belongs to the first type; if you could see it from the top (or the bottom), it would look like a spinning pinwheel.

 To be more specific, the Milky Way is a barred spiral galaxy, which means it has a central bar-shaped straight structure composed of stars.
 This bar contains the galaxy’s nucleus in the center and has two spiral arms attached to its ends.
-If the Milky Way was a normal spiral galaxy, its arms would lead right to its center (or nucleus) like in the Andromeda Galaxy.
+If the Milky Way were a normal spiral galaxy, its arms would lead right to its center (or nucleus).

 Where is the Earth in the Milky Way?